Giving Back and Building Meaningful Friendships – Tiglin OutreachJuly 22, 2022

 “Being in South Africa has opened my mind.
 To see the huge divide between the haves and have-nots changed something in me.
 As people we tend to take things for granted, but we have a warm bed to sleep in and there are people out there with nothing.
 I leave here feeling like anything I can do to help, I want to do it,” said Jamie.

-According to another Tiglin Programme graduate, Darius Kazakevicius, one of the many differences between Ireland and South Africa is how dependent the people in Ireland are on the government as compared to people in South Africa who come up with innovative ways to make a change in their own lives.
+According to another Tiglin Consultant Volunteer, Darius Kazakevicius, one of the many differences between Ireland and South Africa is how dependent the people in Ireland are on the government as compared to people in South Africa who come up with innovative ways to make a change in their own lives.

 “There are very few opportunities for collaboration in Ireland.
 I do not think there is a nonprofit company that functions like Valcare where they go beyond just giving funds and resources but collect, monitor and share data to see what works and does not work.
 Seeing this in action has given me confidence that everything that we did and gave in our time here is going towards actual impact,” said Darius.